ethereumq/go-ethereum/README.md

 displayed IP address information (most probably `[::]`) with your externally accessible IP to get the actual `enode` URL.

-*Note: You could also use a full fledged Geth node as a bootnode, but it's the less recommended way.*
+*Note: You could also use a full fledged GetHQ node as a bootnode, but it's the less recommended way.*

 #### Starting up your member nodes

-With the bootnode operational and externally reachable (you can try `telnet <ip> <port>` to ensure it's indeed reachable), start every subsequent Geth node pointed to the bootnode for peer discovery via the `--bootnodes` flag.
+With the bootnode operational and externally reachable (you can try `telnet <ip> <port>` to ensure it's indeed reachable), start every subsequent GetHQ node pointed to the bootnode for peer discovery via the `--bootnodes` flag.
 It will probably also be desirable to keep the data directory of your private network separated, so do also specify a custom `--datadir` flag.

 ```
-$ geth --datadir=path/to/custom/data/folder --bootnodes=<bootnode-enode-url-from-above>
+$ GetHQ --datadir=path/to/custom/data/folder --bootnodes=<bootnode-enode-url-from-above>
 ```

 *Note: Since your network will be completely cut off from the main and test networks, you'll also